attilammagyar/js80p/README.md

 See the "[Before Installing: Choosing a Distribution](#install-dist)" section below to find out which package you need.

-> VST® is a trademark of Steinberg Media Technologies GmbH, registered in
+> VST is a registered trademark of Steinberg Media Technologies GmbH.
-> Europe and other countries.

 <a id="toc"></a>